lmmtrr/spive2d/README.md

 **Key Features**:

 - 📂 Drag-and-drop model loading (single folder or single compressed file: zip or 7z only)
+  - **Note: Loading from compressed files is slow and not recommended.**
 - 🎭 Dual support for Spine & Live2D models
 - 🕹️ Real-time parameter controls
 - 🎨 Animation/Skin switching UI